Authentic Lessons for 21st Century Learning

 Materials

-• Copies of K-W-L chart (one for each student)
+• K-W-L chart (attached; one per student)

 • Computer/Internet access for student research (Laptops, Chromebooks, tablets, smart phones, etc.); alternatively, a variety of relevant books/articles/fact sheets on Shakespeare